 “With any project, they bring inherent knowledge about our people and our process that’s unparalleled,” he says.
 “That’s the value they bring at the very beginning, and the output is why we keep coming back.”

-Through implementing IPA, Choice’s average rate loading time decreased from 14 days to two days.
+Through implementing IPA, built with cloud services from Amazon Web Services, Choice’s average rate loading time decreased from 14 days to two days.
 Moreover, because rates are available for booking much earlier than before, Choice expects to realize a significant increase in revenue in shifting manual staffing effort for rate loading to higher-value activities.

 IPA has both increased customer satisfaction and helped the company get an edge over its competitors, Fletcher says.
 “Corporate travel managers are telling us that speed and accuracy for rate loading have improved, and there’s more clarity around the process.
 We follow up with them when it’s completed, in a more consistent way, and they’re not getting that with the competition.”
 Moreover, IPA has allowed Choice to be more flexible in serving corporate customers during the pandemic.
 Choice was one of the first hotel brands to roll over its rates from 2020 to 2021 automatically while allowing corporate customers to negotiate deeper discounts where it made sense.